 Students in grades K-8 take the Northwest Evaluation Association (NWEA) Measures of Academic Progress (MAP) assessments.
 These assessments are research-based and aligned to the Indiana Academic Standards in mathematics, language usage, and reading and are given three times during the year (fall, winter, and spring).
 The assessments are computerized adaptive tests that provide us information on the instructional level of each student and the amount of growth that occurs during the school year.
 The results help us to identify the skills and concepts individual students have learned, diagnose instructional needs, monitor academic growth over time, make data-driven decisions about curriculum, instruction, and resources at the classroom, school, and district levels, and place new students into appropriate instructional programs.
 During the 2018-2019 school year, Kindergarten students will only be testing in the winter and spring and some schools/grade levels will not be taking the language usage test.
 Student Progress Reports are sent or carried home by students in the fall and spring.

-Students in grades 3-8, 10 participate in the Indiana Statewide Testing for Educational Progress (ISTEP+) in the areas of language arts and math.
-In addition to language arts and math, students in grades 4 and 6 take science, students enrolled in Biology I take a Biology test, and students in grade 5 and 7 take social studies.
+Students in grade 10 continue to participate in the the Indiana Statewide Testing for Educational Progress (ISTEP+) in the areas of English and math.
 These tests are given in the spring of each school year and test the Indiana Academic Standards.
+For those students who do not pass, retest opportunities are provided in grades 11 and 12 during winter, spring, and summer testing windows as governed by the Indiana Department of Education.
 Schools and districts are held accountable for student results under Every Student Succeeds Act (ESSA).
-ISTEP+ results are just one measure of a student's academic progress.

 Students in grade 3 take IREAD-3 as the requirement for House Enrolled Act 1367 "requires the evaluation of reading skills to ensure that all students can read proficiently before moving on to grade four."